Progressive Reduction: just another buzzword?

 Keep things as simple as possible.
 But not simpler.

 So what’s your take on this?
 Do you have a project where you make use of this in the near future?
-Do you see some cases where it can bring significant advantages?
-Let me know, have a good one!
+Let me know on Twitter!